-The Wolds showed the passion they have for their roles in their work and the care they provide to our service users is clear in what they do.
+The Wolds showed the passion they have for their roles in their work.
+The care they provide to our service users is clear in what they do.

-The team goes above and beyond in performing their duties and in welcoming and supporting staff to our ward/unit even in the extreme circumstances when we have been depleted of staff to support othe areas, often running on very view staff on one shift.
+The team goes above and beyond in performing their duties and in welcoming and supporting staff to our ward.
+Even in the extreme circumstances when we have been depleted of staff to support othe areas, often running on very few staff on one shift.

-They aspire for excellence in all they do and always have some great ideas to improve the ward and patients' experience.
+They aspire for excellence in all they do.
+They always have some great ideas to improve the ward and patients' experience.
 They were nominated for the LPFT Heroes team award for their amazing work with each other and other professionals.
-The team recieves positive feedback from bank staff and students commenting on how welcoming the staff have been, and praising how supportive they are in taking the time to explain how things work.
+The team receives positive feedback from bank staff and students commenting on how welcoming the staff have been.
+The team have been praised on how supportive they are in taking the time to explain how things work.

 Emma was awarded the individual LPFT Hero award for being a vital part of the Informatics team.
 Colleagues commented that without Emma's contribution the Informatics department wouldn't produce the same level of work or customer service.

 Emma is very well respected by her colleagues because of her expert knowledge of all things data and how she has developed relationships with operational services.
-Colleagues commented that she deserves this recognition because she is loyal to the Trust and always goes above and beyond.
+Colleagues commented that she deserves this recognition because she is loyal to the Trust.
+Emma always goes above and beyond.

 The pharmacy team show exceptional dedication and passion to providing the best services possible across our organisation.

 Kerry Evans has shown exceptional dedication and passion in setting up the Trust's clozapine clinics.
-Starting with a genuine interest in addressing the lack of joined up care that clozapine patients were previously receiving, this expanded to Kerry going above and beyond to ensure all four clinics were established, and then performed to high standards and consistency of service.
+This started with a genuine interest in addressing the lack of joined up care that clozapine patients were previously receiving.
+This then expanded to Kerry going above and beyond to ensure all four clinics were established.
+She then ensured they then performed to high standards and consistency of service.
 Her patient satisfaction survey for those attending clozapine clinics shows the positive experience and improved care that patients have by attending these clinics.